carrerasrodrigo/pydbreport/README.md

  - **send_empty_email** If is '0' don't send the email in case that the query is empty.
 If the tag is ignored the default value is '1'.
  - **queries** is a list of **query** that will be attached to the email.
  - **query** is a query that will be attached to the email with the following tags
+    - **db_type** represents the connector that we want to use to access to the database.
+You can find the list of available connector here: http://docs.sqlalchemy.org/en/latest/dialects/
     - **db_name** represents the name of the database where we want to connect.
 It's possible to use an environment variable in this field.
     - **db_user** represents the name of the user that it's gonna be used to connect to the database.
 It's possible to use an environment variable in this field.
     - **db_password** represents the password of the user that it's gonna be used to connect to the database.
 It's possible to use an environment variable in this field.
     - **db_host** The host where the database is running.
 It's possible to use an environment variable in this field.
+    - **db_options** The options that we want to use to connect our db.
+It can be empty by default but is very handly to set params like the encoding.
+Note that the avilable options will depend of the db_type that you set.
     - **transpose** Tells if the table generated after the query has to be transposed.
 O means False, 1 means True.
     - **variable** If a query is marked as a variable, it will save the result of the query in memory and use it when is necessary in the following queries.
 If the result of the query is a martix it will only use result[0][0].
     - **csv** Tells if the table should be attached to a csv file or rendered in the body of the email.
 O means False, 1 means True.